Caregiver Responsibilities List: Caring For My Parents11 minute read

 The preparation of food is not limited to cooking alone.
 Caregivers should be able to go beyond the mere preparation of meals.
 The older person must be assured that you are there for shopping of the food ingredients, arranging the food items where they should be, and more.

-As a caregiver, you are responsible for cooking the meal, dishing the meal appropriately, feeding the older woman if she needs such care, cleaning the dish, and keeping the kitchen in its best possible state.
-Those are the basic food responsibilities of a caregiver that you should note.
+As a caregiver, you are responsible for cooking the meal, dishing the meal appropriately, feeding the senior if required, cleaning the dishes and keeping the kitchen in its best possible state.

 As many older people usually experience a decline in cognitive abilities, it is common for them to forget the doctor’s prescription for a particular drug.